 Plastic buckets are another common “starter kit” fermenter option.
 While many homebrewer’s have used plastic buckets for years (they are cheap), I wanted something I could sanitize easily and could withstand many years of abuse.

-Choosing My Steel Fermenter
+Choosing My Favorite Stainless Steel Fermenter

 During my research, I found five major brands of stainless steel fermenters, all with varying degrees of features and quality.
 I’ve listed them below with every specification imaginable that I could find on each of them.